NelleV/scipy-sklearn-2014/submission.rst

 Outline
 -------

-- Installing and running scikit-learn
+- Installing and running scikit-learn (0:00 - 0:15)
-- Representation of data in Machine Learning
+- Representation of data in Machine Learning (0:15 - 1:00)

+  - Downloading data within scikit-learn, data structure and visualization
+  - Extracting features from a text corpus
+  - Exercise: vectorization of tweets.

-- Basic principles of Machine Learning & the scikit-learn interface
+- Basic principles of Machine Learning & the scikit-learn interface (1:00 - 2:00)

+  - Classification and regression.
+  - Unsupervised Learning: Clustering & Dimensionality Reduction
+  - Example: PCA/clustering on the STS-Test dataset (?)
+  - Exercise: Linear regression on the STS-Test dataset (?)

-- Model selection and validation
+- Model selection and validation (2:15 - 3:00)

+  - Measuring the goodness of fit using cross validation
+  - Using model selection to avoid overfitting.
+  - Exercise: Regression on the STS-Test dataset (?)

-- Project: participating to a small challenge
+- Project: participating to a small challenge (3:00 - 4:00)
+  - Sentiment analysis on the STS-Test dataset